cdrini/wikidata-timeline/planning.md

   * example: show US presidents office time :/
   * maybe `claim[39:11696]{claim[580]}` ?
 Would have to write a parser though...
   * maybe `item.claim('39:11696').qualifier(580)` ?
 This would be easy!
 Harder for users to pick up, but not *that* hard.
-* Add tooltips
+* Add item tooltips
 * Add SPARQL support

+## Done:
 * Let user choose where to link

-## Done:
 * Stack the items so they take less vertical space
 * Add WDQ API examples
 * Add Samples to New page